What's wrong with Masturbation?

 If you are fed up, and just want to stop masturbating now, go here.

 My testimony clearly shows I am not one to judge.
 I was involved in abortions, broken hearts, and crossed gender boundaries.
 Even after stopping premarital sex and after becoming Christian I had periods of struggle with porn and/or masturbation.
 Before I became Catholic I thought masturbation was OK, except this nagging feeling in the back of my mind that something was wrong.
 I was very much against the Catholic position on masturbation.
-I almost didn't become Catholic over that.
-I thought it was a stupid teaching.
+I almost didn't become Catholic over masturbation.
+I thought the Catholic Church's position on masturbation was a stupid teaching.

 The interesting miracle is that the day of my Confirmation, I became free of all desire to masturbate for a year.
 It was a gift from God, and truly a "confirmation" that the teaching was correct and that freedom from masturbation is the great gift that comes with obedience and a profound desire to serve God.
 The Catholic word "chastity" means no sex with self or others before marriage.
 If you're married it means only sex with your wife/husband (of the opposite sex).
 So practising chastity as a single person means no masturbation.
 Practising chastity as a married person means no masturbation.

-I have been free of masturbation for many years.
+I have been free of masturbation since 2002.
 I'm a lay Catholic, which means I live in the real world, I have a job, and live a fairly normal life.
 On January 1, 2011, after over 20 years of being single and celibate, I married.
 We had a 15 month engagement without "making up" for our chastity by masturbating when alone.

 We got an email from a sincere Evangelical that said: